-Editor’s note: Pancreatic cancer survivor Lupe Romero shares why the scars from her Whipple procedure and related surgeries are a form of empowerment for her and something she is proud of.
-She states that physical scars from surgery, or even emotional scars left by the difficulties of cancer, should be a testament to the hope and the personal strength that can come from going through cancer.
+Editor’s note: Pancreatic cancer survivor Lupe Romero’s scars from her Whipple procedure and related surgeries were a form of empowerment for her and something she was proud of.
+Although she passed away in February 2019, her legacy lives on and we share her story here in hopes that it inspires others.
+In it, she states that physical scars from surgery, or even emotional scars left by the difficulties of cancer, should be a testament to the hope and the personal strength that can come from going through cancer.

 Before my diagnosis, I was my own worst enemy.